jamesdonoh/ios-coursework/proposal.md

 ## Context

 Thefts of motorcycles and scooters are growing sharply.
-Nearly 15,000 bikes were stolen in the year 2016-7 in London alone \cite{bbc2017}, an increase of 30% on the previous year.
-Owners may fit a GPS tracker which can be used to report the vehicle's location to a central service (e.g. [2]) and therefore recover it if stolen, however prices for these devices start at £300 and usually also entail a monthly subscription charge, making them not affordable for many riders.
+Nearly 15,000 bikes were stolen in the year 2016-7 in London alone [@bbc2017], an increase of 30% on the previous year.
+As a recovery measure, owners are advised by authorities to apply ultraviolet markings [@citypolice].
+Another option is a GPS tracker which can be used to report the vehicle's location to a central service and therefore recover it if stolen, however prices for these devices start at £300 [@biketrac] and usually also entail a monthly subscription charge, making them not affordable for many riders.

-iBeacon is a Bluetooth Low Energy (BLE) technology developed by Apple that enables iOS apps to recognise when they have entered or left the physical region around a compatible device that is generating iBeacon advertisements [4].
-In contrast to GPS trackers, iBeacons can be as cheap as £5 and may have longer battery life [?].
+iBeacon is a Bluetooth Low Energy (BLE) technology developed by Apple that enables iOS apps to recognise when they have entered or left the physical region around a compatible device that is generating iBeacon advertisements [@ibeacon].
+In contrast to GPS trackers, iBeacons can be as cheap as £5 and may have longer battery life.

 ## Proposal - 'FindMyBike'